carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This attribute indicates that HWAddressSanitizer checks
     (dynamic address safety analysis based on tagged pointers) are enabled for this function.
+``sanitize_memtag``
+    This attribute indicates that MemTagSanitizer checks
+    (dynamic address safety analysis based on Armv8 MTE) are enabled for this function.
 ``speculative_load_hardening``
     This attribute indicates that
     `Speculative Load Hardening <https://llvm.org/docs/SpeculativeLoadHardening.html>`_